 Setting aside the time in your schedule to go through everything

-Sorting through your paperwork is best done in one fell swoop if your schedule allows.
+Sorting paper is best done in one fell swoop if your schedule allows.
 You might need an entire afternoon (or more), so intentionally choose a day where you can devote enough time to decluttering, so you don’t start and fail to finish.

 Often overlooked, the right mindset is crucial for success when decluttering papers.
 You might think of paperwork as just old bills, but it’s so much more than that.
 Papers can be sentimental, too, and some of those things can be hard to let go of, such as old family recipes.

-That’s why it’s essential to get in the right mindset before you begin.
+That’s why it’s essential to get in the right mindset to declutter before you begin.
 Prepare yourself for discarding things and letting go of the past.

 A great way to start this is to get clear on your end goal.
 Perhaps it’s to have a calm workspace or more control and understanding of your finances.